O. P. Jindal Global University: Distance education misrepresentation

-2024 AI-Generated Content Suspension
+AI-generated content suspension

 In 2024, the Punjab and Haryana High Court addressed a case involving Kaustubh Anil Shakkarwar, an LLM student suspended for submitting AI-generated content in an assignment.
 On 22 October 2024, the court set aside the suspension, ruling that the disciplinary process lacked fairness due to insufficient notice and hearing, and directed the university to reconsider the case.